Journal of Second Language Writing

 The Journal of Second Language Writing is a peer-reviewed academic journal in the fields of linguistics and language education.
 Its scope encompasses all aspects of second and foreign language writing, including writing instruction and assessment.
-It was established in 1992 and is published quarterly by Elsevier.
+It was established in 1992 at Ablex Publishing and is currently published quarterly by Elsevier.
 The current editors-in-chief are Youjin Kim (Georgia State University) and Stephen Doolan (Texas A&M University, Corpus Christi).
 The founding editors were Ilona Leki (University of Tennessee) and Tony Silva (Purdue University).

 According to Journal Citation Reports, the journal had a 2024 impact factor of 5, ranking it 13th out of 194 journals in the category "Linguistics".

 Abstracting and indexing

 The journal is indexed in the following services: